Did you know that the average person can spend up to five years of their life laid low by the common cold?

 However, taking time off is easier said than done.
-Our survey also found that 24 per cent of workers felt pressurised by senior staff to come to work enough if they were ill.
+Our survey also found that 24 per cent of workers felt pressurised by senior staff to come to work even if they were ill.

 Most colds will go away in around 7-10 days.
-If your symptoms last longer than this or you’re feeling particularly ill, our doctors are available to speak to you in just six minutes.
+If your symptoms last longer than this or you’re feeling particularly ill, hit the button below to find out more about how we can help.

 If you need to see a doctor as soon as possible, you can book an online appointment with Push Doctor 7 days a week.
 Our GPs can see you during your lunch break or in the evening, so there's no interruption to your day.Find out moreSee a doctor